-Anthropology: What Does it Means to be Human?
+What is Anthropology: What It Means to be Human

-Anthropology is itself a search for what it means to be human, a documentation of human life and possibility.
-Anthropology is the study of humanity and its origins: “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (Lavenda and Schultz, Anthropology, 2012:5; this is my preferred anthropology textbook for a four-field Introduction to Anthropology).
-Anthropologists ask the big questions about human life–and are famous for interrogating the basis for these questions, constantly examining not just the research questions but whether we are asking the correct questions.
+Anthropology is a search for what it means to be human, a documentation of human life and possibility.
+Anthropologists ask the big questions about human life.
+Anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (Lavenda & Schultz, Anthropology, 2015:5; see Introduction to Anthropology).

 Anthropologists do Fieldwork

 Anthropologists emphasize empirical study with extended periods of data collection or ethnographic fieldwork.
 More than simply studying people, anthropologists study with people, becoming students and collaborators with the people investigated.
 Anthropologists seek the meaning of data and bring interpretive skills to the analysis and presentation of data.
 Anthropologists pioneered techniques to uncover hidden stories, such as Michel-Rolph Trouillot’s Silencing the Past: Power and the Production of History, which examines how certain stories become available for history-making.
-[Sadly, this brilliant anthropologist passed away July 2012.
-See In Memoriam, Michel-Rolph Trouillot]
+[See the Trouillot Bibliography for a vision of anthropology in the modern world.]

 Anthropology has always been an international discipline.
 Important founding figures like Franz Boas and Bronislaw Malinowski were immigrants, and their outsider-insider perspective became crucial to building anthropology as an academic discipline.
 Anthropologists have done fieldwork all over the world and there are now trained anthropologists in every country.
 But there have also been strong nationalistic traditions in anthropology and Euro-American anthropology has been dominant.
 Anthropologist Andre Gingrich writes that anthropology is now “going through a unique process of transitions,” but “is in a relatively good position to further develop its transnational potential, which is crucial to coping with the emerging challenges of the present and the future.”